 The Department of the Interior's Office of Small and Disadvantaged Business Utilization (OSDBU) advises the Secretary of the Interior on all matters related to small business and collaborate with leadership throughout the Department to maximize opportunities for small businesses in our acquisitions.
 The OSDBU implement's policies, procedures, and training programs for the Department to emphasize our commitment to contracting with small businesses.
 Our mission also includes outreach to small and disadvantaged business communities, including Indian economic enterprises, small disadvantaged, women-owned, veteran-owned, service disabled veteran owned, and small businesses located in historically underutilized business zones (HUBZone) areas.

-The Department of the Interior contributed to achieving this goal, and received an "A+" overall on the FY 2020 Federal Procurement Scorecard.
-DOI celebrates having received an “A” or “A+” on our small business scorecard for eleven consecutive years.
-For FY 2020 the Department awarded 60.11 percent of its procurement dollars to small business which equates to approximately $2.1 billion in products and services to support DOI’s programs, and represents over 60% of contract obligations.
+The Department of the Interior contributed to achieving this goal, and received an "A+" overall on the FY 2021 Federal Procurement Scorecard.
+DOI celebrates having received an “A” or “A+” on our small business scorecard for thirteen consecutive years.
+For FY 2021 the Department awarded more than 60 percent of its procurement dollars to small business which equates to approximately $2.5 billion in products and services to support DOI’s programs, and represents over 60% of contract obligations.
 Small businesses play a significant role in advancing the Department's goals and supports Interior's contributions to the Nation's economy.
-At DOI, we are committed to maximizing opportunities for small businesses whenever we purchase products and services, and will continue to build on our strong track record in enhancing our program to ensure continued opportunities for all small and disadvantaged businesses.
+At DOI, we are committed to maximizing opportunities for small businesses and advancing equity through all of our operations whenever we purchase products and services, and will continue to build on our strong track record in enhancing our program to ensure continued opportunities for all small and disadvantaged businesses.

 The Department of the Interior full FY21 scorecard from The Small Business Administration, can be viewed at: https://www.sba.gov/agency-scorecards/scorecard.html?agency=DOI&year=2021